 Quiroga is also a former president of Bolivia.
-However, according to the weekly El Fulgor, this 58-year-old engineer and business administrator is not taken into account out of his own initiative but is sought in some political sectors to make a coalition that confronts Evo Morales.
+However, according to the weekly El Fulgor, this 58-year-old engineer and business administrator is not taken IGNORE INTO account out of his own initiative but is sought in some political sectors to make a coalition that confronts Evo Morales.

 Although he has not defined his candidacy, he does call on Bolivian citizens to defend 21F, that is, the referendum of 2016.
 He came to govern, between 2001 and 2002, because the president at the time, Hugo Bánzer, resigned because of illness.
 In the 2014 presidential elections, he achieved 9% of the total votes, almost 500 thousand.

 Fernando Vargas Mosua